Enraged-Rabbit-Community/ERCF_v2/FAQ.md

 Initially, ERCF V2 will be released with ERF (Filametrix) for Voron Stealthburner CW2 toolheads.
 Active development and collection of many popular hotends to companion with it is underway and will be part of the GitHub Repository.
 Alternative extruders are also being developed or being sourced with a cutting head.
 ERCF V2 also supports sensorless systems but is less reliable than a filament-cutting solution.

 ### Q8.
 Is the BTT MMB board required, or will older Easy BRD still work with V2?
 BTT MMB is the new standard and recommended board for V2.
-Easy BRD and alternatives will work for most of V2's features, but some of the new features, like pregate sensors and, in some cases, RGB lighting, will require the BTT MMB board to operate fully.
+Easy BRD and alternatives will work for most of V2's features, but some of the new features, like pregate sensors and, in some cases, RGB lighting, will require a board with enough endstop and LED inputs to operate fully.

 ### Q9.
 Where can I get support for my ERCF V2 build?
 ERCF V2 is built on a community of supporters and other experienced builders.
 Visit [VoronDesign #ercf_questions](https://discord.com/channels/460117602945990666/909743915475816458) Discord server for any questions and support issues where members of the V2 team as well as the community is there to help.